Kyndryl And Dynatrace Announce Global Alliance To Enhance Customers' Insights

-Kyndryl's end-to-end services with the Dynatrace observability platform to provide business value

-NEW YORK and WALTHAM, Mass., Nov.
-1, 2023 /PRNewswire/ -- Kyndryl (NYSE: KD ), the world's largest IT infrastructure services provider, and Dynatrace (NYSE: DT ), the leader in unified observability and security, today announced a global alliance to provide customers with joint offerings to enhance insights and inform business decisions.
-Kyndryl will leverage its end-to-end services, available through Kyndryl Consult , to drive new business value through Dynatrace solutions.
+(MENAFN- ForPressRelease) India, November 2, 2023 – Kyndryl (NYSE: KD), the world's largest IT infrastructure services provider, and Dynatrace (NYSE: DT), the leader in unified observability and security, today announced a global alliance to provide customers with joint offerings to enhance insights and inform business decisions.
+Kyndryl will leverage its end-to-end services, available through Kyndryl Consult, to drive new business value through Dynatrace solutions.

 Under the alliance, Kyndryl and Dynatrace will collaborate to provide customers with joint capabilities, including:

-Observability: To support customers' application landscapes by minimizing outages, optimizing resource consumption, improving diagnostic and recovery time and enhancing the user experience.
-Application Modernization:
+· Unified Observability: To support customers' application landscapes by minimizing outages, optimizing resource consumption, improving diagnostic and recovery time and enhancing the user experience.

-To help customers lessen their risk of system downtime and better support a successful digital transformation through enhanced access to their applications' current composition, behavior and performance.
-Enhanced
+· Application Modernization: To help customers lessen their risk of system downtime and better support a successful digital transformation through enhanced access to their applications' current composition, behavior and performance.

 Kyndryl will also provide its end-to-end services to Dynatrace customers, including application assessment, building and implementing custom solutions and continuous managed services to provide customers with greater access to real-time monitoring and related cloud-managed services.